adam j hartz

 i grew up in rural Illinois (near

-Princeton). my parents are both retired math teachers, and they formerly owned
+Princeton). my parents are both retired math teachers, and they formerly owned an antique shop,

 Hononegah High School in Rockton, IL.